-Now, let’s get into the details of when Medicare covers dermatology and how you can save on the costs.
+Now, let’s get into the details of when Medicare covers dermatology and how to save on the costs.

 Medicare will cover medically necessary dermatology services.
 Coverage may vary for those with additional Medicare insurance.
 Part B will cover evaluating, treating, and diagnosing a specific dermatological medical condition.

 Before you get treatment, talk to your doctor about coverage and costs.
 Many dermatology services will fall under Part B’s scope of coverage, meaning you’ll have a deductible and coinsurance.

 While Medicare doesn’t cover routine dermatology, cosmetic treatments like Botox for removing wrinkles aren’t covered by Medicare either.

 Since Psoriasis is a specific medical condition, Part B will likely cover you at the dermatologist.
 Depending on the service, you could be responsible for a copay.
 However, Medicare would cover some evaluation, diagnosis, and treatment costs.